aterris/two_man/README.md

 ## Overview

-Two Man is the open-source library that powers the Raspberry Pi based Two-Man Rule Launcher.
+Two Man is the library that powers the Two-Man Rule Raspberry Pi Launcher

 ## Getting Started